mariaciceri/first_project/TESTING.md

 There weren't many bugs along the way for mobile and tablet screen sizes.
 For desktop the following bug was spotted and fixed:

-* When the two images were seen in larger screens than 13", they were not centralized.
-To fix it was necessary to set the imagine class to inline block and the div class to align the text centered.
-With this it was necessary to realine the text and title to the left.
+* Bug: When the two images were seen in larger screens than 13", they were not centralized.
+    - Fix: set the imagine class to inline block and the div class to align the text centered.
+Realign the text and title to the left.

+* Bug: In advice section, in the anchor element, the text was collapsing on top of each other while the picture was not.
+    - Fix: Remove position: relative in parent element and position: absolute in the text class.

+* Bug: